aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/code-comparison-for-common-features-with-vsto/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-This section has following topics:
+This section has the following topics:

 - [Add Borders to Cells in a Worksheet in VSTO and Aspose.Cells](/cells/net/add-borders-to-cells-in-a-worksheet-in-vsto-and-aspose-cells/)
 - [Add Hyperlinks to Cells in VSTO and Aspose.Cells](/cells/net/add-hyperlinks-to-cells-in-vsto-and-aspose-cells/)